Corporate owned bonds and OEICs, corporation tax implications

 OEICs are dealt with later in the article.
 For now the focus is on Investment Bonds

-To understand the tax treatment of a corporate owned investment bond, it is therefore necessary to consider the accounting treatment.
-There are a number of accounting standards that a company might use – principally historic cost and fair value.
+To understand the tax treatment of a company owned investment bond, it is therefore necessary to consider the accounting treatment.
+While there are a number of accounting standards that a company might use the most common are historic cost and fair value.

 The bond is simply shown in the balance sheet at the end of the company's accounting period at the original premium amount, regardless of the actual surrender value.
 No annual gain (or loss) is recognised in the company accounts, meaning no corporation tax consequences arise.
 The company achieves tax deferral until there is a disposal event such as full surrender, partial surrender or death of last life assured.

 In this case, the balance sheet at the end of the accounting period will include the bond at its surrender value at that date.
-That means the movement in value (either a gain or loss) has been processed through the profit and loss account.
+That means the movement in value (either a gain or loss) is processed through the profit and loss account.
 That movement has corporation tax consequences.
-The company does not achieve tax deferral since the increase in value will be subject to corporation tax (any decrease is potentially relievable for corporation tax purposes).
+The company does not achieve tax deferral since the increase in value is subject to corporation tax (any decrease is potentially relievable for corporation tax purposes).

 ‘Micro entities’ can use historic cost accounting for insurance bonds.
-Larger companies use fair value rules when accounting for insurance bonds.
+Other companies are required to use fair value rules.

 Accounting standards are complex and the recognition of the bond in the accounts is, in every case, a matter for the accountant to determine.

-While format requirements of the Companies Act remain, in many cases the terminology used in FRS 102 differs from old UK GAAP.
-For example, a profit and loss account is now an "income statement" under FRS102, and a balance sheet is a "statement of financial position".
+While format requirements of the Companies Act remain, in FRS 102, in many cases the terminology used in FRS 102 differs from old UK GAAP.
+For example, a profit and loss account is now referred to as an "income statement" under FRS102, and a balance sheet a "statement of financial position".

 Under FRS102, "basic financial instruments" (see the definition of basic financial instruments below) can be valued at historic cost but a typical insurance bond would not fall within the definition.
 Insurance bonds falling outside the definition of a 'basic financial instrument' will be accounted for under the fair value regime.

 When the company makes a part or full disposal, this is called a 'related transaction'.
 The profit (or loss) on that is treated as a non-trading credit (NTC) or a non-trading debit (NTD).
-Where the bond in question is a UK bond, then relief is obtained for the basic rate tax deemed paid within the fund.
+Where the bond in question is a UK bond, then the NTC on disposal is grossed up @100/80 and a tax credit is obtained for the basic rate tax deemed paid within the fund.
 This amounts to 25% of the NTC profit on disposal.
 That amount can be offset against the company's overall corporation tax liability for the accounting period in question.
 If it exceeds the company's tax liability then the excess is not repayable and neither can it be set off against any prior or future accounting periods.

 No. Following Finance Act 2008, the loan relationship rules apply and not chargeable event gain rules (5%s do not apply to companies).
 As mentioned above, the loan relationship rules have a much wider remit that just investment bonds.